ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 case it responds with the `AggregationJobResp`, or the job fails, in which case it MUST abort with the error that caused the failure.

+To begin handling an `AggregationJobContinueReq`, the Helper checks the following conditions:

-Next, it checks that it recognizes the task ID.
-If not, then it MUST fail the job with error `unrecognizedTask`.
+* Whether it recognizes the task ID.
+If not, then the Helper MUST fail the job with error `unrecognizedTask`.

-Next, it checks if it recognizes the indicated aggregation job ID.
-If not, it MUST fail the job with error `unrecognizedAggregationJob`.
+* Whether it recognizes the indicated aggregation job ID.
+If not, the Helper MUST fail the job with error `unrecognizedAggregationJob`.

-Next, the Helper checks that:

-1. `AggregationJobContinueReq.step` is not equal to `0`
+* Whether `AggregationJobContinueReq.step` is equal to `0`.
+If so, the Helper MUST fail the job with error `invalidMessage`.
-1. the report IDs are all distinct
-1. each report ID corresponds to one of the `state` objects

-If any of these checks fail, then the Helper MUST fail the job with error `invalidMessage`.
+* Whether the report IDs are all distinct and each report ID corresponds to one of the `state` objects.
+If either of these checks fail, then the Helper MUST fail the job with error `invalidMessage`.

 Additionally, if any prep step appears out of order relative to the previous request, then the Helper MAY fail the job with error `invalidMessage`.
 A report may be missing, in which case the Helper assumes the Leader rejected it and removes it from the candidate set.

 Next, the Helper checks the continuation step indicated by the request.
 If the `step` value is one greater than the job's current step, then the Helper